Modern Slavery Statement

 Our effectiveness in combating slavery and human trafficking

 In line with our commitment to treat people fairly and to ensure that there is no slavery or human trafficking in our business, we are always looking to improve our processes and systems.
-In FY24, we carried out the following action:
+In FY25, we carried out the following action:

-(iii) We have completed an annual review of our Anti-Slavery and Human Trafficking Policy;
+(iii) We have completed an annual review of our Anti-Slavery and Human Trafficking Policy; and

 During the next financial year, we intend to take the following additional steps to combat slavery and human trafficking: